jkingstonc/shuvel/README.md

 # shuvel
-A virtual file system for storing, archiving and updating data objects
+Shuvel is a lightweight & robust virtual data archiving system for Windows, Linux & Mac.